B-G’s Home Page

 Peter Wannier (middle) with his last two graduate students: Raghvendra Sahai (right) and me (left).
 Picture taken in August 2016.

-I’ve held visiting or part time (teaching or research) positions at Observatoire de Paris, Meudon, UCLA, USC, U Toledo and currently at UCSC.
+In addition to my positions at the Jet Propulsion Laboratory, the Johns Hopkins University and the SOFIA Science Center, located at NASA Ames, I’ve held visiting or part time (teaching or research) positions at Observatoire de Paris, Meudon, UCLA, USC, and U Toledo.

 The SOFIA Science Center staff had two chapters in the Annual Reviews of Astronomy and Astrophysics in 2015.
 One by myself, Alex Lazarian and John Vaillancourt and one by Adwin Boogert, Perry Gerakines and Dough Whittet.
 Here’s a picture from the “Book Release Party” we threw at the SOFIA building